Carol Johnson Poole Clubhouse is one of NC State’s campus buildings certified for high performance and sustainability.

 Designer: Cline Design Associates/ Crenshaw Consulting

-- Bike racks and dedicated parking signage encourage sustainable travel, such as bike transportation.
+- Bike racks and dedicated parking signage that encourage sustainable travel.

-- Construction waste recycling minimizes waste to local landfills.
+- Recycling construction waste to redirect waste from local landfills.

-- Designated recycling storage areas within the building allow convenient access to campus recycling initiatives.
+- Designated recycling storage areas within the building that allow convenient access to campus recycling initiatives.

-- The project is tracking its energy use through measurement and verification for at least one year.
+- Tracking of energy use through measurement and verification for at least one year.